lean-delivery/ansible-role-aem-node/README.md

   _File Data Store specific:_\
 When using a NAS to store shared file data stores.
 Use it to override default configuration. **WARNING!
 Make sure the directory exists, check directory permissions**
 - `file_datastore_repository_home` - The path on the file system where repository data will be stored.
 Set to override default property value
 - `file_datastore_path` - The path to the directory under which the files would be stored.
-If specified then it takes precedence over `file_datastore_repository_home` value
+If specified then it takes precedence over `file_datastore_repository_home` value.
+For a MongoMK deployment, this must be a shared file system avaiable to all AEM instances.
+Typically a Network Attached Storage (NAS) server is used
 - `file_datastore_min_record_length` - Size in bytes.
-Binary content less than `minRecordLength` would be inlined i.e. the data store id is the data itself\
+Binaries less than or equal to this size are stored with the Document Node Store.
+Rather than storing the ID of the blob, the content of the binary is stored.
+For binaries greater than this size the ID of the binary is stored as a property of the Document in the nodes collection, and the body of the binary is stored in the FileDataStore on disk.
+4096 bytes is a typical file system block size\
   default: `100`
 - `file_datastore_max_cached_binary_size` - Size in bytes.
-Binaries with size less than or equal to this size would be stored in in memory cache\
+Binaries with size less than or equal to this size would be stored in memory cache\
   default: `17408`
 - `file_datastore_cache_size` - Size in MB.
 In memory cache for storing small files whose size is less than `maxCachedBinarySize`.
 This helps in better performance when lots of small binaries are accessed frequently\
   default: `16`